jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2017-10-08-upgrading-your-wizard/index.md

   - 'vtx'
   - 'flysky'
   - 'upgrade'
-ogKeywords:
-  'FPV, racing quads, Wizard x220, quad, drone, getting started, learn to fly quads, cheap upgrades, antennas, props, voltage buzzer, velcro straps'
+ogKeywords: 'FPV, racing quads, Wizard x220, quad, drone, getting started, learn to fly quads, cheap upgrades, antennas, props, voltage buzzer, velcro straps'
-ogDescription:
-  "If you are new to FPV, the Wizard x220 provides a decent flight experience out of the box.
+ogDescription: "If you are new to FPV, the Wizard x220 provides a decent flight experience out of the box.
 That being said, there are a number of small, cheap and easy to do upgrades that will dramatically improve your overall experience.
 In this part 1 of the upgrade guide, we're gonna cover: props, antennas, low voltage buzzer, chargers and velcro straps."
 ogImage: './upgrade-your-wizard-1.jpg'
 ---

 <div class="article-update-notification">
-  I released
-  <strong><a href="https://www.fpvtips.com">Fpvtips.com</a></strong> in November 2018.
-Make sure you check it out for more FPV related goodness!
+  <strong>Add to the map and share your fpv flying spots</strong> with the community at
+  <strong><a href="https://www.fpvtips.com/fpv-map">Fpvtips.com</a></strong>.
+It takes a second to <strong>add a spot to the map</strong> and you can also <strong>add a link to YouTube video or Instagram photo</strong> from that spot for fame and glory.
 </div>

 ## 5 cheap and easy upgrades worth doing to your quad